leng-z4/Chrome-Extension-Snippets/README.md

 ## Features

-This extension is snippets of chrome API, and it only supports "chrome.runtime", "chrome.tabs", "chrome.storage", "chrome.contextMenus", "chrome.browserAction".
+This extension is snippets of chrome API.

 ## Usage